-☐ You will have to pay the pharmacy the amount of your copayment and/or coinsurance for the vaccine itself.

-• r gives you the vaccine, you will pay the entire cost for this service.
-You can to pay our share of the cost by using the procedures described in Chapter 7 any difference be ursed the amount charged by the doctor for administering the vaccine less tween the amount the doctor charges and what we normally pay.
-(If you get will reimburse you for this difference.)
-Section 9.2 You may want to call us at Customer Service before you get a vaccination ou call us first at Cus numbers for Custome e of vaccinations are complicated.
+- □ When you get the vaccination, you will pay for the entire cost of the vaccine and its administration. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7 of this booklet (Asking us to pay our share of a bill you have received for covered medical services or drugs). - □ You will be reimbursed the amount you paid less your normal copayment and/or coinsurance for the vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
+(If you get "Extra Help," we will reimburse you for this difference.) - Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - □ You will have to pay the pharmacy the amount of your copayment and/or coinsurance for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
+You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7 of this booklet.

+□ You will be reimbursed the amount charged by the doctor for administering the vaccine less any difference between the amount the doctor charges and what we normally pay.
+(If you get "Extra Help," we will reimburse you for this difference.)

+Section 9.2 You may want to call us at Customer Service before you get a vaccination

+The rules for coverage of vaccinations are complicated.
 We are here to help.
-We recommend that stomer Service whenever you are planning to get a vaccination.
-(Phone er Service are printed on the back cover of this booklet). ☐ We can tell you a the cost. bout how your vaccination is covered by our plan and explain your share of ☐ We can tell you h network. ow to keep your own cost down by using providers and pharmacies in our ☐ If you are not able e to use a network provider and pharmacy, we can tell you what you need to
+We recommend that you call us first at Customer Service whenever you are planning to get a vaccination.
+(Phone numbers for Customer Service are printed on the back cover of this booklet).

+- □ We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - □ We can tell you how to keep your own cost down by using providers and pharmacies in our network. - □ If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.